richrace/github-merge-queue-chrome-extension/README.md

 ## Development

-- Checkout this repo
+- Clone this repo
-- Load it into a Chromium browser via the Extensions manager
+- Go to manage extensions
+- Turn developer mode on
+- Click load unpacked
+- Select this folder

 ## Icons